 Domestic Violence According to the State

-What our clients know is having your life disrupted by a criminal charge is overwhelming.
-Our clients are usually very surprised by the aggressive position of the State in prosecuting them, frequently against the wishes of the alleged victim, a “victim” who is often a neutral, if not deeply devoted, spouse.
+What our clients know is having your life disrupted by a violent crime or criminal charge is overwhelming.
+Our clients are usually very surprised by the aggressive position of the State in prosecuting them, frequently against the wishes of the alleged defendant, a “defendant” who is often a neutral, if not deeply devoted, spouse.
 Couples can feel they are being kicked when already down and express feelings that the State oversteps its bounds, interfering in personal affairs and prolonging disruption.
 There is room for hope in this circumstance.
 Our defense team takes a very skillful and strategic approach to:

 - Prevent total disruption of our client’s life

-- Minimize government and DHS interference in the family unit (preserve privacy)
+- Minimize government interference in the family unit (preserve privacy)

 - Pave a way to the clearance of the criminal record of arrest and prosecution

 Domestic violence charges can dramatically change the home atmosphere.
 Harsh no-contact orders take effect immediately upon arrest and complicate everything from housing to childcare and financial responsibilities.
 So much is at stake.
 Typically, the sooner experienced criminal counsel is recruited, the more freedoms are preserved.